dojo/dojo.io/site/source/tutorials/1030_routing/index.md

 Consider an `outlet` configured for a `path` of `about`, the widget that it returns from the `renderer` will render for a selected route `about` (described as an `index` match).
 The widget will also display for any route that the outlet's `path` partially matches, for example, `about/company` or `about/company/team`.

 Simply returning the widget or nodes that need to be displayed when an outlet has matched is usually all that is required, however there are scenarios where it is necessary to explicitly define a widget for an `index` or `error` match.
-This is where the `matchDetails` comes is, using the information from here we can write some simple logic to determine which widget to render for each scenario.
+This is where `matchDetails` is beneficial.
+By using the information from `matchDetails`, we can create simple logic to determine which widget to render for each scenario.

 ```ts
 w(Outlet, {